DaireNiC/RaspberryPi-Home-Heating-Switch/README.md

 # RaspberryPi-Home-Heating-Switch
-Raspberry Pi running Apache to allow for remote access to manually turn heating switch on/off
+Raspberry Pi running Apache to allow for remote access to manually turn heating switch on/off.
+Using a relay instead of manully pressing the switch would be ideal, however in this case it is not an option.

 ## About
 * Project Goals